 EventReach & EventScore

-The Localist platform had a few ways to measure an events ability to be seen and how unique and interesting it is to users.
+The Localist platform has a few ways to measure an event’s ability to be seen and how unique and interesting it is to users.
 It uses specific metrics called EventReach and EventScore to quantify the potential reach and popularity of events, respectively.
 In this article you’ll find:

 - EventReach Paths

 EventReach is a metric to measure the expected “reach,” or audience awareness, of an event.
 After looking across our network of calendars, we’ve found the amount of certain content in an event greatly increases awareness and traffic.
 EventReach measures an event’s ability to be seen.
 The EventReach tool determines the metric by quantifying the single event’s potential reach as well as the overall health of the calendar.

 - Google / SEO: How discoverable your event is in outside searches.
 If your listing includes things like a keyword rich description or a location then it can be properly indexed and displayed as a top result.

 - Within Localist: How discoverable your event is to users browsing your calendar.
 If your listing is sponsored, assigned to multiple filters, connected to a place profile or includes tags then your event will be displayed across dozens of pages within Localist.

 - Post-event engagement: EventReach includes factors that encourage audience communication after the event has occurred.